anav5704/anav.dev/src/content/blogs/10-tools-and-resources-i-use-as-a-software-engineering-student.md

 ---

 [Arc](https://arc.net) is a minimal and aesthetic browser made by [The Browser Company](https://thebrowser.company).
 I use Arc because of 2 main features.
 Firstly, you can create spaces and switch between them easily.
-The second reason is tat you have the ability to split the main view into multiple panes.
+The second reason is that you have the ability to split the main view into multiple panes.
 I typically have my lecture notes open on one pane with tutorial questions or notion on the other pane.

 ### Notion.so